 • Americans with Disabilities Act (ADA): The ADA is a federal law.
-It protects workers with a disability (such as a brain tumor) against discrimination, so long as a worker can do their job with reasonable adjustments.
-These might include modifying a work schedule or adding handrails or ramps to the workplace.
+It protects workers with a disability (such as a brain tumor) against discrimination, as long as a worker can do their job with reasonable adjustments.
+Adjustments might include modifying a work schedule or adding hand rails or ramps to the workplace.
 The ADA applies to employers with 15 or more employees.
-Visit www.ada.gov.
+To learn more, visit www.ada.gov.

 - Family and Medical Leave Act (FMLA): If you qualify, FMLA allows you to take up to 12 work weeks of unpaid, job- and benefit-protected leave in a 12-month period for specified family and medical reasons.
-FMLA covers time to care for a spouse, parent, or minor child with a serious health condition.
-It also covers personal medical leave.
-This law only applies when: - An employer has 50 or more people employed within 75 miles. - A worker has worked for at least 1,250 hours in the past year.
+FMLA covers time to care for a spouse, parent, or minor child with a serious health condition, or to take personal medical leave.
+This law only applies when: - An employer has 50 or more people employed within 75 miles. - A worker has worked for at least 1,250 hours during the past year.